The Upside to Downsizing Sooner Than Later

 However, the sooner you start purging, the better.
 And here’s why:

 1) You have the energy now

-A few years ago, a friend told me about a woman in her eighties who lived in a large house and was looking for someone to help her downsize.
+A few years ago, a friend told me about a woman in her eighties who had lived in a large house for decades.
+She was looking for someone to help her sort through her stuff so she could downsize to a smaller house.
 I hoped she found someone.
 For me it was a wakeup call.
 Because literally, I didn’t want to wake up in 25 years and realize I needed to purge all the extra stuff in my life.
 Better to do it now while I have the energy and the motivation.

 2) You won’t leave a burden for your family

 Some folks I’ve talked to about purging and downsizing say, “That’ll be my children’s problem.”
 But do you really want to burden your children that way?
 Going through your household, having an estate sale and managing your financial affairs could take months of time away from your child’s job and family.
 And it’s especially burdensome if your children live far from you.

 Why not downsize now and experience the joy on your children's faces when you give them a few of your treasured heirlooms.
 Or ask your children now if they even want these items.
 This way you'll know the things you value most will be going to someone who appreciates them.
 Perhaps there are letters, diaries and personal items you just as soon your children didn't see.
 Sorting and purging through your personal affects now can help you sleep better knowing you won't be leaving this time-consuming task to your heirs.